The Taiwan Oyster: Release

-Slated for theatrical release in October, 2013, the film had its world premiere at the South by Southwest Film Festival on March 10, 2012.
+Slated for theatrical release in October 2013, the film had its world premiere at the South by Southwest Film Festival on March 10, 2012.
 It had its Taiwan premiere April 2012, at the Urban Nomad Film Festival.

 Reception

 Variety stated that director Mark Jarrett understands that a road film should enlighten as well as entertain, and that his film did so "with great originality."
 In referring to the opening showing the leads drinking heavily with a group of other ex-pats, they wrote "the film packs more soul than the hedonism of its early scenes suggests".
 They spoke toward the scenes where Simon, Darin, and Nikita steal Jed's body from the morgue, and offered that it was "one of the strangest and most invigorating heists in ages, a cross between an old Laurel and Hardy routine and the scrappy anarchy of early Wes Anderson."
 They praised the cinematographer's camerawork, writing "the sheer beauty of [Mike] Simpson's frames often stands in direct contrast with the delirious indulgence on display," They offered that while the film may get more play through festival screenings than theatrical release, it was a "striking feature".
-KUT radio called The Taiwan Oyster a "'Texas road trip' film set in Taiwan to a soundtrack of Bobby Bare, the Flatlanders and Bobby Gentry" which, even while taking place in the “Wild, Wild East” of Taiwan, has "a certain Texas sensibility to it".
+KUT radio called The Taiwan Oyster a "'Texas road trip' film set in Taiwan to a soundtrack of Bobby Bare, the Flatlanders and Bobbie Gentry" which, even while taking place in the “Wild, Wild East” of Taiwan, has "a certain Texas sensibility to it".

 Film Business Asia compared the film to others that had been filmed along Taiwan's scenic East Coast Highway, but noted that the film was "basically a US indie that just happens to be set in East Asia", and that rather than being an integral part of the film, "the landscape and locals are there for decoration."
 They offered though, that despite a lack of engagement with the local culture, the film did "convey a genuine sense of place from an outsider's perspective," and that the film had good production values, and well-composed cinematography and performances.
 Taipei Times both interviewed Mark Jarrett and made note of the time he had spent in Taiwan, writing that the film is "a captivating and visually stunning indie film that ponders the idea of death".
 Twitch Film wrote that while "performance are all over the map", the onscreen chemistry between Billy Harvey and Leonora Moore "is at times breathtaking".
 They expanded that much of the film "is playful (and at times hilarious)," but that "the beautiful photography often makes for a melancholy backdrop, as the stunning countryside constantly reminds us that these characters are strangers in a strange land, made all the more small by the ancient otherworldliness that surrounds them on all sides."
 They summarized that the film was "at times heavy-handed", but that the film "moves deftly between the realms of comedy and tragedy," and that the characters "are at once likeable, and perhaps in the case of many suffering from a bit of the quarter-life crisis, even a bit familiar."